Skip to content

 7. Try To Type For Every Transaction

 Never let your credit card number be stored on a shopping website.
 It’s right that you could be attentive to credit card fraud avoidance and still be a victim of fraud.
-But by doing the whole thing you can to thwart it, you will have reduced your possibility quite a bit.
+But by doing the whole thing you can thwart it, you will have reduced your possibility quite a bit.

 8. Add a Security Layer